CongWeilin/mtcnn-caffe/README.md

 A7: Use imdb can feed training data into training net faster.
 Instead of random search data from the hard-disk, reading data from a large file once to memory will save you a lot of time. `imdb` was created by python module-cPickle.

 Q8: What is `tools_matrix.py` different from `tools.py`?
-A7: Matrix version use linear matrix to make calculation faster.
+A7: Matrix version use linear matrix to make calculation faster(160ms on FDDB).
 If you are green hand in this area, read Non-Matrix version to understand each process.
 ## Current Status
 CongWeilin updated in 2017/3/5

-Update `tools_matrix.py` to make calculate faster(more than 10 times)
+Update `tools_matrix.py` to make calculate faster, about 160ms/image.